Patching a Ceiling

 When patching and repairing a ceiling with stipple or popcorn sprayed then you will need the proper materials and technique to apply the same amount of textured spray as to make it as least possible to notice that there was any repair done.
 Homeowners can do their own repair by purchasing the necessary products, and applying them, but this can sometimes prove to be more difficult than anticipated, therefore one can invest in a home services professional that has the experience with repairing and respraying the texture or removing it and repainting a flat ceiling with fresh paint.

 Because ceiling repairs can be tricky especially with the textured stipple and popcorn style, you may want to call upon the expert services of a painting company that provides drywall repairs to ensure the best end result.
 They will be able to provide you with the best advice, product and they have the necessary tools and machinery to take the paint out of repairing and repainting the ceilings on your own.

 Tip 3.
 Getting the Right Amount of Sprayed Texture

 It can be tricky for a homeowner to do this on their own.
 Not only will you have to match the texture but how much of the product is applied after patching.
 You can do a trial and error run on a piece of old wood before spraying the ceiling giving enough time for the first coat to dry before applying the next.

 Tip 4.
 Hitting the Bull’s Eye Spot on the Ceiling

-Targeting the exact spot of trying to spray the textured stipple to the ceiling is like playing darts.
+Targeting the exact spot to spray the textured stipple to the ceiling is like playing darts.
 You want to aim for the exact spot.
-Failing to cover other areas that don’t need to be sprayed is important, as if not you will have textured spray where you didn’t want it to begin with.
-Going over and beyond the actual damaged area with overflow of the stipple spray will only emphasis where the repair actually was to begin with.
+Failing to cover other areas that don’t need to be sprayed is important, otherwise you will end up with the textured spray in places you didn’t want it to.
+Going over and beyond the actual damaged area with overflow of the stipple spray will only put emphasis on where the repair actually was to begin with.
 You want to try and make it as inconspicuous as possible.